Key takeaways

 Bulk historical data entry

-Use bank statement automation and OCR for large backfills, voice shines in real time capture.
+Use bank statement automation and OCR for large backfills.
+Voice shines in real time capture, not retrospective data loading.

 Complex multi page invoices

-Prefer document processing and source system imports, where line level context is heavy.
+Prefer document processing and source system imports where line level context is heavy.
+Voice cannot efficiently handle 50 line item vendor bills.

 Noisy or confidential environments

-High ambient noise hurts accuracy, confidentiality limits voice usage in sensitive meetings.
+High ambient noise hurts accuracy.
+Confidentiality limits voice usage in sensitive meetings or open floor plans.

 Precision critical high value entries

-Inter company transfers or major assets still benefit from meticulous manual workflows.
+Inter company transfers or major asset purchases still benefit from meticulous manual workflows with full screen review.

 Integration heavy workflows

-Transactions tightly coupled with inventory, projects, or CRM may need full screen context.
+Transactions tightly coupled with inventory, projects, or CRM may need full screen context that voice alone cannot provide.

 Implementation Strategy for CA Firms and SMBs